 Those who have natural curls don’t need to do much when it comes to styling a fringe.
 Maintaining a neat and tidy taper or fade on the sides of your head, let your curls fall naturally in front of your forehead.
 The textured curls contrast perfectly with the short sides; you can style this look with medium to long hair, depending on how you’d prefer to maintain the length.
-If you have shoulder length locks you can skip the step of tapering the sides and just let your hair fall naturally.
+If you have shoulder-length locks you can skip the step of tapering the sides and just let your hair fall naturally.
 It’s a cut that stays effortlessly suave, sophisticated and oh-so-cool.

 9. Elegant Fringe

 The elegant fringe is a go-to if this is your first try at bangs.
 Uncomplicated and straightforward the elegant bangs are a classic style that frames one side of your face without losing any professionalism.
 Ideal for the office or school, this style is an excellent alternative to the swept fringe or angular bangs.
 Put a twist on the traditional cut by shaping it with a taper fade and hard part.
-If you have curly or wavy hair, you can leave the fringe as it naturally falls, but for those with straight hair, it’s best to shape and texturise the ends with wax or matte pomade.
+If you have curly or wavy hair, you can leave the fringe as it naturally falls, but for those with straight hair, it’s best to shape and texturize the ends with wax or matte pomade.

-10. Front Fringe with Mid-Fade
+10. Front Fringe with Mid Fade

-Go all the way with a full frontal fringe.
+Go all the way with a full-frontal fringe.
 Edgy and ideal for a night out with your mates, this haircut is sure to turn heads for all the right reasons.
-Paired with a mid-fade and volume on the crown and top of your head, you’ll have a unique and alternative cut to everyone around you.
+Paired with a mid fade and volume on the crown and top of your head, you’ll have a unique and alternative cut to everyone around you.
 This fringe style suits those with straight hair; add some texture and height to the crown of your head with matte pomade and dry shampoo.

 11. Fringe with Undercut

-A fringe with an undercut is a great way to emphasise your angular jaw and shape your head.
+A fringe with an undercut is a great way to emphasize your angular jaw and shape your head.
 Contrasting with long bangs this haircut is ideal for a night out at a bar or in the city.
 Flat iron your hair in sections to create the glass effect, and finish with hair oil.
 Glass hair is a huge trend that is making the rounds, and when combined with an undercut, you’ll have the hottest haircut on the street.

 12. Long Curls with Fringe